Skip to content

 How to trade Coinbase shares

-Trading Coinbase shares with us means that you’ll be taking a speculative position on the company’s share price without owning the shares directly.
-Instead, you’ll be trading with CFDs, which are leveraged derivatives.
+Trading Coinbase shares with us means that you’ll be speculating on the company’s share price without owning the shares directly.
+Instead, you’ll be opening a position with spread bets or CFDs, which are leveraged derivatives.

 • ‘Buying’ means that you’re taking a position on the Coinbase share price rising – known as going long